 3. One machine, many profiles

 Same machine, multiple profiles with different roles, linked intra-profile via ALP.1 (Unix sockets).
-This is the "army of alpis" starter kit on a single host.
+This is the private-network starter kit on a single host.

 ┌────────────────────────────────────────────────────┐